 Add cold meat.
 Everything from prosciutto and salami to chorizo work great.
 Going vegetarian?
 Just skip to the next ideas.

-Add savoury treats.
+Add savory treats.
 Think olives, pickles, artichokes or tapenades.
 Or, go for some nuts and add a handful of almonds, cashews, or anything else.

 Add sweet bites.
-Sweet flavours work well with cheeses.
+Sweet flavors work well with cheeses.
 Here, you could think of dried fruits, candied nuts, jams and jellies, honey, chutney, or even chocolate.